 Some of the first resources I made available on PACESuccess years ago were videos on topics that students struggled with.
 As a teacher and principal in an ACE school for several years I knew there were specific pages or concepts in Science, English, Economics, etc where I would have to sit down with students and reteach until they understood.
 I was teaching the same mini-lessons over and over again, year after year.
 So I started making videos of me teaching those lessons, uploaded them to YouTube, and then organized them by subject with the PACESuccess website.
 Now I send my own students to the computer lab regularly to get help with problems by watching those videos!
-We currently have video instruction for 7th and 8th level Math PACES, Geometry, and Algebra I & II, Physical Science, and Chemistry.
-This year my goal is to records video lessons for Physics and then Trigonometry!
+We currently have video instruction for 7th and 8th level Math PACES, Geometry, and Algebra I & II, Physical Science, Chemistry, and Physics.
 On the menu bar, click on “Subjects” then select the subject area to find the videos!

 There are some PACES in 10th and 11th level English where students have to diagram sentences on separate paper.
 Some students found it confusing to find the sentences and do the assignment.
 Many tried to cram too many diagrams onto one piece of notebook paper, making it difficult to score!
 We created a “template” that students can download that already has the sentences and includes blank lines and plenty of space to do the diagrams.
 We also have templates that can be filled in for “do on separate paper” verb tense assignments and guides for writing research papers.
 Use the menu to browse to the English courses.